agb32/cosmadoc/docs/source/issues.md

 ### Gadget-3/GIZMO on COSMA8

-The following has been found to work with GIZMO (Romeel Dave):
+The following has been found to work with GIZMO (Romeel Dave), though is now likely out of date:

     module load intel_comp/2021.3.0 compiler mpi
     module load ucx/1.10.1